rajath-optit/validate_23_checkpoint-IAM/README.md

 ### 6.Check if Master-Slave architecture is set up for the database:
    ```

-   6.We should always have Master - Slave Architecture set up for DB.
+ 6. We should always have Master - Slave Architecture set up for DB.

-   Enter the database host: example.com
+Enter the database host: [user input]
-   Enter the database port: 5432
+Enter the database port: [user input]
-   Enter the database username: user
+Enter the database username: [user input]
-   Enter the database password: ********
+Enter the database password: [user input]
-   Enter the database name: dbname
+Enter the database name: [user input]
 The database type is: PostgreSQL
 The database is configured as a Master in a Master-Slave setup.

+Manual Verification:
+While this script can check for Master-Slave configuration, it's important to note that some configurations
+may not be accurately detected or may require additional context.
+For critical systems, it's recommended
+to manually review the database configuration or consult with a database administrator to ensure
+correctness and reliability.

    ```

 ### 7.Check if managed DB (RDS) is used: